How Browser Extensions Routinely Bypass a Content Security Policy

 With so much at stake then, online businesses have also invested in solutions aimed at protecting their users’ security and privacy.
 We recently covered how one of these solutions, a Content Security Policy (CSP), works and explained the 5 main areas its capabilities fall short in preventing Customer Journey Hijacking, which specifically targets consumer browsers in order to inject unauthorized ads that disrupt users when visiting online retail sites and divert them to competing offers.

 Ad injectors and other malicious actors have used browser extensions as one of the main routes to installing code injections and for very good reason: they exploit consumer side vulnerabilities that allow them to bypass server-side security solutions, including a CSP.
-Add the fact that browsers extensions are so widely used, and it’s little wonder why they have become a prime target for injectors.
+Add the fact that browser extension are so widely used, and it’s little wonder why they have become a prime target for injectors.

 To help online businesses understand how a malicious browser extension can still inject invasive impacting a website running a CSP, let’s first take a look at how CSPs and browser extensions work.